RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 ### Fedora 34 Virtual Machine

-Now it's time to launch our Fedora VM.
+Now it's time to launch a Fedora VM based on the image we just created, that will become our original VM that we'll clone in a later step.
 Again we are just using the same pieces we've been using throughout the labs.
-For review we are using the `fc34-original` PVC we just prepared (created with CDI importing the Fedora image, stored on OCS), and we are utilising the standard bridged networking on the workers via the `tuning-bridge-fixed` construct - the same as we've been using for the other two virtual machines we created previously:
+For review we are using the `fc34-original` PVC we just prepared (created with CDI importing the Fedora image, stored on ODF/OCS), and we are utilising the standard bridged networking on the workers via the `tuning-bridge-fixed` construct - the same as we've been using for the other two virtual machines we created previously:

 ```execute-1
 cat << EOF | oc apply -f -